 Similarly, for any $\Delta\subseteq [n]$ where $|\Delta|=k$, the subsystem consisting of $k$ local agents $\Delta$ has a subsystem dynamics given by Therefore, $\hat{Q}_k$ admits the linear representation:

 proving the claim. \end{proof}

-Therefore, $\bar{\phi}_k$ serves as a good representation for the $\hat{Q}_k$-function making the problem amenable to the classic linear functional approximation algorithms, consisting of \emph{feature generation} and \emph{policy gradients}.\\
+Therefore, $\bar{\phi}_k$ serves as a good representation for the $\hat{Q}_k$-function making the problem amenable to the classic linear functional approximation algorithms, consisting of \emph{feature generation} and \emph{policy gradients}.

-In feature generation, we generate the appropriate features $\phi$, comprising of the local reward functions and the spectral features coming from the factorization of the dynamics.
+In feature generation \citep{ren2024scalablespectralrepresentationsnetwork}, we generate the appropriate features $\phi$, comprising of the local reward functions and the spectral features coming from the factorization of the dynamics.
 In applying the policy gradient, we perform a gradient step to update the local policy weights $\theta_i$ and update the new policy.
-For this, we update the weight $w$ via the TD(0) target semi-gradient method (with step size $\alpha$), to get